Clean Install of TOS Aurora on AWS

 The etcd database should be on a separate volume to improve the stability of TOS Aurora and reduce latency.
 Moving the etcd database to a separate volume ensures that the kubernetes database has access to all the resources required to ensure an optimal TOS performance.

-See Mount The etcd Database to a Separate Volume - New AWS Instance.
+See Move etcd - New AWS Instance.

 Install TOS Aurora